 - Loss of consortium

 At Ayala, Morgan & Buzzard, our Brentwood personal injury lawyers seek maximum recovery for our clients.
 Our goal is to recover the fair financial compensation you need to manage unexpected medical bills, make up for lost wages, and move forward from the physical pain and emotional suffering associated with your injuries.
 Contact us online or call (925) 744-8869today!

 With decades of combined experience, our attorneys are well-versed in a wide range of personal injury matters.
-We assist clients with all types of cases, including those involving car accidents, brain injuries, bus accidents, drunk drivers, motorcycle crashes, pedestrian accidents, rideshare crashes, slip and falls, spine injuries, large truck collisions, and more.
+We assist clients with all types of cases, including those involving car accidents, brain injuries, bus accidents, drunk drivers, motorcycle crashes, pedestrian accidents, rideshare crashes, slip and falls, spine injuries, large truck collisions, bicycle accidents, and more.
 We also assist surviving family members and loved ones in bringing wrongful death claims following fatal accidents and intentional misconduct.

 After a serious accident or injury, the insurance company for the liable party will likely dispute or even deny your claim.
 You need a legal team that can stand up for you and protect your best interests.
 At Ayala, Morgan & Buzzard, our Brentwood personal injury attorneys know how insurance adjusters operate.
 We know the tactics they use to contest claims—and we know how to fight back.
 We will handle every legal detail so that you can focus on healing.